ikasare/blackjack/README.md

 - Players are to get a higher score or total than the dealer without going  above a score of 21.
 - The dealer deals one card to the player then to himself.
 The player but not the dealer gets a second card.
 - The player decides to stick with the total they have or hit(get another card).
-A player can hit as many times as they like but assoon as their total goes above 21 they bust and the dealer wins.
+A player can hit as many times as they like but as soon as their total goes above 21 they bust and the dealer wins.
-- The cards a player holds when they stick is called their hands.
+- The cards a player holds when they stick is called their hand.
 - Once the player sticks, the dealer then gets a second card and decides to stick or hit.
 This works the same as for players.
 - The dealer however cannot stick on less than 17.
--Once the dealer is done if the player has a higher total than him then he loses and the player wins.
+- Once the dealer is done if the player has a higher total than him then he loses and the player wins.
 - The ace can have both values of 1 and 11 and the player decides which to use so they get the best total from their hand.
 - It's a draw if score is the same.